-Each high school requires students to obtain written parent/guardian permission to drive their personal car to school and each requires the students obtain parking lot permits.
+Each high school requires students to obtain written parent/guardian permission to drive their personal car to school and each requires the students to obtain parking lot permits.
 Associated Student Body (ASB) governing councils may impose student fines for parking violations.
-These fines are payable before certain educational records of the fined student may be released to third parties.
 Parents/students who choose to utilize this transportation option will be considered to have released the school district from any and all liability for consequences to the student driver or other students who may be harmed as a result of the choice to use personal vehicle transportation.